tufourn/tufourn.github.io/_posts/2025-03-24-surface-stable-fractal-dithering-in-godot.md

 float threshold = 1.0 - brightness;
 ```

-By setting the threshold to be `1.0 - brightness`, the brightness is controlled by varying dot sizes.
+By setting the threshold to be `1.0 - brightness`, the brightness is controlled by varying dot sizes (e.g. brighter spots results in lower thresholds which means larger dots).
 This cancels out the effect from scaling the UV with brightness and we end up with brightness controlled only by modifying dot spacing.

 Then the final color is calculated and we get our result.